kestra-io/docs/docs/developer-guide/flow/README.md

 There are in Kestra two tasks kinds :

 * **Runnable tasks**: these tasks will handle most of the workload, this can be api call, transformation, ..., anything that must be run, the kestra core don't included many tasks runnable, since they are available as plugins.
-* **Orchestrate tasks**: they are mostly included in Kestra Core let you compose tasks together (sequential, parallel, ...).
+* **Flowable tasks**: they are mostly included in Kestra Core let you compose tasks together (sequential, parallel, ...).
 More details below.

 ## Flow sample